Laker Airways: Proposed Skytrain routes to Europe

 In September 1978, Laker Airways became the UK launch customer for the twin-engined Airbus A300, short and medium-haul widebodied jet.
 The airline ordered 10 series B4 aircraft in a 314-seat single-class configuration to serve a network of up to 666 European Skytrain routes.
 The majority of the low-fare network was not going to touch the UK, making it the first pan-European commercial airline.

 Laker's European Skytrain plans were opposed by BCal, which was keen to expand its European network beyond routes linking Gatwick with Paris-Charles de Gaulle, Amsterdam, Brussels and Genoa.
-BCal needed to develop its connecting traffic at Gatwick by growing the European network to include Germany, Switzerland, Scandinavia and Southern Europe to help it increase loads on flights to Africa, South America and the US as well as improve profitability.
+BCal needed to develop its connecting traffic at Gatwick by expanding the European network to include Germany, Switzerland, Scandinavia and Southern Europe to help it increase loads on flights to Africa, South America and the US as well as improve profitability.
 BCal came up with its own proposal, Miniprix, to counter Laker.
 This alternative was less ambitious than Laker's.
-Excluding BCal's existing four European routes, it envisaged linking Gatwick with 20 additional points on the Continent.
+Excluding BCal's existing four European routes, it envisaged linking Gatwick with 20 additional points on the continent.
 Services were to be operated during off-peak times with BAC One-Eleven 500s and Boeing 707-320Cs.
 BCal was considering both the McDonnell Douglas MD-80 narrowbody as well as the Airbus A310 widebody as long-term replacements for its existing narrow-bodied aircraft on these proposed routes.

 Dan-Air and Britannia Airways, the UK's leading charter airlines, feared that without reciprocal foreign regulatory approvals Laker would be forced to dump this additional widebody capacity on the European charter market, creating excess capacity that would collapse charter rates.